nagyrobi/Battery-Emulator-Docs/docs/20-battery/Nissan-LEAF---e‐NV200.md

 <img width="598" height="146" alt="image" src="https://github.com/user-attachments/assets/d02bde1e-80c5-464e-9b81-31459391bd9c" />

 * If you are using the 2011-2012 24kWh battery, you can enable "Interlock required" in the software for extra safety.
 Then the software checks that high voltage connectors are plugged in before you can start.
-   * If you use "Interlock required" on a 2013+ battery, both HV plugs need to be seated (80kW and 6kW heater)
+   * If you use "Interlock required" on a 2013-2023 battery, both HV plugs need to be seated (80kW and 6kW heater).
-   * For 2013+ it is recommended to **not** use "Interlock required" due to the inconvenience of having to source both HV connectors, and instead just block off the unused HV port with some insulating material
+   * For 2013-2023 it is recommended to **not** use "Interlock required" due to the inconvenience of having to source both HV connectors, and instead just block off the unused HV port with a cover.

 ## Wiring diagram
 The following pictures show an example of hooking up a LEAF battery to a Fronius Gen24 inverter.
 The same diagram can be useful for planning other inverter combinations.